Joined: 21 May 2005 Posts: 39 Location: United Kingdom Thanked: 0 times

 Hi,

 I'm about to add some mains to power (from a spur off the lighting circuit) for an above mirror light (Low voltage).
 I was going to drop the transformer into the ceiling void, however I now I now find the mirror will arrive some weeks after I need to plaster and tile.
 I’m thinking now of channelling the mains cable into the wall and then connecting the transformer to this at a later date.
-What is the best (legal ) way to do this?
+What is the best (legal :cool: ) way to do this?
 I’m thinking of putting an electrical mounting box with a closed facia and make the connection internally when the mirror unit arrives.

-bathjobby wrote:
+bathjobby said:

 Have you considered part P ?

-Yep, my sparky is on holiday in Spain at the moment he will be inspecting and signing it off.
+Yep, my sparky is on holiday in Spain at the moment :( he will be inspecting and signing it off.
 However the room will be plastered before he gets back, which was not in the plan.
 Hence the question here, I don't plan to plaster and then rip it all up again.
 So any more helpful advice would be appreciated.

 can you not put cable in now, then put transformer in the ceiling void from above

-Sadly not. the sparky is providing the transformer and lights.
+Sadly not. :( the sparky is providing the transformer and lights.
 The plasterer was due to come after the electrician, however he has now had do it earlier.
 So I’m stuck with having to add the mains and get the electrician to connect up to that.

-pilgrim1 wrote:
+pilgrim1 said:

-bathjobby wrote:
+bathjobby said:

 Have you considered part P ?

-Yep, my sparky is on holiday in Spain at the moment he will be inspecting and signing it off.
+Yep, my sparky is on holiday in Spain at the moment :( he will be inspecting and signing it off.

 Not in terms of certifying compliance with the building regulations, as he's not done the work.